-Scope: Course enables the student to understand and appreciate the influence of pharmaceutical additives and various pharmaceutical dosage forms on the performance of the drug product.
+Course Description: Course enables the student to understand and appreciate the influence of pharmaceutical additives and various pharmaceutical dosage forms on the performance of the drug product.

-Objectives: Upon completion of the course the student shall be able to
+Course Outcomes: On completion of this course, the successful students should be able to:

-- 1. Know the various pharmaceutical dosage forms and their manufacturing techniques. - 2.
-Know various considerations in development of pharmaceutical dosage forms - 3.
-Formulate solid, liquid and semisolid dosage forms and evaluate them for their quality
+CO Statements CO-1 Know the various pharmaceutical dosage forms and their manufacturing techniques.
+CO-2 Know various considerations in development of pharmaceutical dosage forms CO-3 Formulate solid, liquid and semisolid dosage forms and evaluate them for their quality CO-4 Formulated drugs are stored in a suitable container closure system for extended periods of time